trax-the-truck/sqlast/README.md

 With a rust environment setup, `cargo build --release` and pull the binary from `target/release/sqlast`.
 The easist way to do this is by using a rust container image (either docker or Microsoft devcontainer images).

 To cross compile for an architecture, OS, or libc distribution add the `--target` flag.
+This doesn't always work for every platform, so the best option is to nativly compile for an OS.

 ## Usage